- The New Zealand Royal Honours System

 When are Honours lists announced?

-Honours lists are issued on the occasion of the New Year (30/31 December), the New Zealand observance of The Queen's Birthday (first Monday in June) and in Special Lists (e.g. for Gallantry and Bravery Awards) as required.
+Honours lists are issued on the occasion of the New Year (30/31 December), the New Zealand observance of The King's Birthday (first Monday in June) and in Special Lists (e.g. for Gallantry and Bravery Awards) as required.

 Who considers nominations and decides on who gets which particular honour?

 All nominations are considered by the APH Cabinet Committee comprising a group of Ministers chaired by the Prime Minister.
-The formal responsibility for making recommendations to The Queen for the grant of honours rests with the Prime Minister.
+The formal responsibility for making recommendations to The King for the grant of honours rests with the Prime Minister.

 Who is able to make nominations?